MicrosoftDocs/playfab-docs/playfab-docs/features/new-leaderboards-statistics/psintro.md

 ms.localizationpriority: medium
 ---

-# New Leaderboards and Stats services in PlayFab
+# New Leaderboards and Statistics services in PlayFab

 In essence, cross-progression in gaming focuses on providing a seamless and unified gaming experience that respects and maintains a player's investment in their gaming achievements across different platforms.
 Ensuring that their progress